WHO Global Ministerial Conference

 WHO: Ending Tuberculosis - Statement by WHO Director-General for Global Ministerial Conference

 WHO Director-General Dr Tedros Adhanom Ghebreyesus says that intensified actions and investments are needed to accelerate the response to tuberculosis (TB) and reach all affected people with prevention and care.
 TB is the world’s biggest infectious killer, killing five thousand people every day.
 On 16-17 November, Ministers of Health and other sectors will come together in Moscow, where they will be joined by UN agencies, civil society, partners, the private sector, philanthropies, academia and donors, to ramp up the TB response and accelerate efforts to reach the end TB targets set as part of the UN Sustainable Development Agenda and the WHO End TB Strategy.

 These are the stories of TB survivors from around the world on their journey fighting and beating TB.
 These survivors have experienced the side effects of TB medication, the difficulties of undergoing treatment, the mental and psychological impact, and want to raise awareness about this disease, including the importance of getting tested and adhering to treatment.
 Their voices provide important perspectives and are a powerful tool for advocacy to accelerate the TB response and reach all affected people with prevention and care.

 26 May 2017 - As the first week of the 70th World Health Assembly (WHA) comes to a close, efforts to end TB were placed in the spotlight alongside the exciting election of the new WHO Director-General Dr Tedros Adhanom Ghebreyesus.

-74Ministers of Health and other sectors confirmed to participate in the Ministerial Conference on Ending TBList of Ministers
+74Ministers of Health and other sectors participated in the Ministerial Conference on Ending TBList of Ministers

-100countries have confirmed their participation along with over 120 partner organizationsFact Sheet
+125countries participated in the Conference along with over 150 partner organizationsFact Sheet

 End TB conference app